Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Results

-To more formally examine these results, we regressed the average MSE across iterations on the methods and parameter combinations, just within the piecewise linear and non-linear CATE scenarios and excluding meta-analysis.
+To more formally examine the results of the main settings in our simulation, we regressed the average MSE across iterations on the methods and parameter combinations, just within the piecewise linear and non-linear CATE scenarios, excluding meta-analysis and no pooling, and excluding the settings with $K=30$ and with covariate shift.
 Specifically, the regression is such that: From this regression, there were no significant differences in performance across single-study methods, but all aggregation methods performed significantly better than complete pooling.
 The ensemble forest had the best average MSE for the S-learner and X-learner, and pooling with trial indicator had the best average MSE for the causal forest.

-Finally, we also performed 500 more iterations of each scenario and parameter combination with the same methods previously described, but with honest causal forests instead of traditional ``adaptive'' causal forests.
-The resulting average MSEs are presented in the Appendix; we found similar results to the original 1,000 repetitions with adaptive causal forests, but the honest causal forests had slightly higher MSEs on average, indicating worse estimation accuracy than the adaptive causal forests.
-The honest causal forests had higher average MSE compared to the X-learner with each of the aggregation methods except for pooling with trial indicator (Figure A\ref{ahonest}).
+Finally, we also performed 500 more iterations using the same methods previously described, but with honest causal forests instead of traditional ``adaptive'' causal forests.
+These iterations were performed using the main data generation setups as above, except that covariates were not correlated.
+The resulting average MSEs are presented in the Appendix (Figure A\ref{ahonest}).
+We found very similar results to the original 1,000 repetitions with adaptive causal forests, but the honest causal forests had slightly higher MSEs on average, indicating worse estimation accuracy than the adaptive causal forests.
+For the ensemble tree, forest, and lasso, the honest causal forests had slightly higher average MSE compared to the X-learner (Figure A\ref{ahonest}), while the adaptive causal forests had slightly lower average MSE compared to the X-learner for these same aggregation approaches in the original simulations.
+However, these differences are very small, so we can broadly make similar conclusions whether we use adaptive or honest causal forests in these scenarios.